garyhuaang/garyhuaang/README.md

 🙋‍♂️ Hey!
 My name is Gary and welcome to my github!
-I started my programming journey about ~4 years ago.
+I started my programming journey about in 2018.
 🏫 I graduated from the California Polytechnic University of Pomona with my BS in Computer Science.
 - Front end technologies: JavaScript, NodeJS, ReactJS, SASS
 - Back end technologies: work in progress 😓